 Made from scratch these Dark Chocolate Cafe Mocha Cupcakes will be your go to recipe for entertaining at home.
 Easy to make recipe features special dark cocoa, sugar, eggs, flour, mini chocolate chips, vanilla and little bit of strong coffee.
 After baking the cupcakes, liquid espresso coats the tops with fresh whipped cream espresso piped high and swirled.
 Garnished with chocolate covered coffee beans adds the finished touch.
+This recipe was inspired by Beth at Entertaining with Beth.

 Watch Video From Daytime Tri-Cities Below